microsoft/ebpf-for-windows/docs/RingBuffer.md

 1. Call `ring_buffer__new` to get a ringbuffer manager.
 2. Call `ebpf_ring_buffer_get_buffer` to get pointers to the mapped producer/consumer pages.
-3. Call `ebpf_ring_buffer_get_buffer` to get pointers to the mapped producer and consumer memory.
-4. Call `ebpf_ring_buffer_get_wait_handle` to get the wait handle.
+3. Call `ebpf_ring_buffer_get_wait_handle` to get the wait handle.
-5. Directly read records from the producer pages (and update consumer offset as we read).
+4. Directly read records from the producer pages (and update consumer offset as we read).
-6. Call `WaitForSingleObject`/`WaitForMultipleObject` as needed to wait for new data to be available.
+5. Call `WaitForSingleObject`/`WaitForMultipleObject` as needed to wait for new data to be available.

 ## API Changes